SmashedFrenzy16/Web-Browser-App/README.md

 # Web Browser App
 Wanted to browse the web quickly?
 Well, you are in luck!
-Download this app made in MIT App Inventor to search your queries, go to the google homepage, and navigate back and forth from your past queries!
+Download this app made in MIT App Inventor to search your queries, go to the Google homepage, and navigate back and forth from your past queries!

 ## How To Install